 Do I have to know how to swim?

-Not knowing how to swim is not a pre requisite on our river trips.
+Knowing how to swim is not a pre requisite on our river trips.
 The type V pfd we will give you is designed to float you high in whitewater conditions.
 On our class V trips in Maine we recommend that you have basic swimming skills.

 What should we bring?

-You need to bring a wool hat, fleece or under armour, shorts, swim suit, foot protection (old tennis shoes, beach shoes, or sport sandals etc.), any medication you are on, and a dry set of clothes for your ride home.
+You need to bring a wool hat, fleece or under armour, shorts, swim suit, foot protection (old tennis shoes, beach shoes, or sport sandals water shoes etc.), any medication you are on, and a dry set of clothes for your ride home.
 Everything that you wear will get wet so plan accordingly.
 Please do not bring valuable items (i.e. expensive clothes or shoes, jewelry, non-waterproof cameras or other items) on the raft.
 Under a wetsuit you will wear swimwear or insulated synthetic winter underwear (No COTTON) on cold spring days.
 On cold days wear wool socks with your wetsuit booties for extra warmth.

 Can I rent a wetsuit?